Visual Analysis of Discrimination in Machine Learning: Discussion

 For the discrimination discovery, it takes about six minutes to run the four-stage pipeline on 4,000 samples with 14 features on a PC (2.3GHz dual-core, Intel Core i5 processor).
 The major bottlenecks lie in the FEGS algorithm (two minutes), the FP-Growth algorithm (one minute), and the discriminatory rules mining (three minutes).

 The scalability of Rippleset is mainly limited by the number of sets and the number of items.
-According to our users study, Rippleset effective reduces the visual clutter in traditional Euler diagram, which has difficulties to handle more than three sets.
-However, the readability of RippleSet hasn't been validated with more than seven intertwining sets. \qianwen{For a large number of items, RippleSet supports the aggregation of items as shown in~\autoref{fig:interface}(D1).
+According to our user study, Rippleset effectively reduces the visual clutter in traditional Euler diagrams, which has difficulties to handle more than three sets.
+However, the readability of RippleSet hasn't been validated with more than seven intertwining sets. \qianwen{For a large number of items, RippleSet supports the aggregation of items, as shown in~\autoref{fig:interface}(D1).
 In the future, we plan to support more grouping strategies, such as those discussed in Squares~\cite{ren2017squares}, and provide more statistical summaries in the aggregation view of RippleSet. }

 \qianwen{